aws-samples/aws-cdk-managed-elkk/README.md

 ## Context <a name="context"></a>

 The ELKK stack is a pipeline of services to support real-time reporting and analytics.
 Amazon services can provide a managed ELKK stack using the services Amazon Elasticsearch Service, Logstash on Amazon EC2 or on Amazon Elastic Container Services and Amazon Managed Streaming for Kafka.
-Kibana is included as a capability of the Amazon Elasticsearch Service, and Amazon Managaged Steaming for Kafka.
+Kibana is included as a capability of the Amazon Elasticsearch Service.
+As part of a hoslistic solution Logstash in addition to outputing logs to Amazon Elasticsearch outputs the log to Amazon S3 for longer term storage.
+Amazon Athena can be used to directly query files in Amazon S3.

+### Components

 Filebeat agents will be used to collect the logs from the application/host systems, and publish the logs to Amazon MSK.
 Filebeats agents are deployed on an Amazon EC2 instance to simulate log generation.

 Amazon Managed Streaming for Kafka (Amazon MSK) is used as a buffering layer to handle the collection of logs and manage the back-pressure from downstream components in the architecture.
 The buffering layer will provide recoverability and extensibility in the platform.

-The Logstash layer will perform a dual-purpose of reading the data from Amazon MSK and indexing the logs to Amazon Elasticsearch in real-time as well as archiving the data to S3.
-Auto-scaling on the Logstash nodes can be implemented to reduce costs.
+The Logstash layer will perform a dual-purpose of reading the data from Amazon MSK and indexing the logs to Amazon Elasticsearch in real-time as well as storing the data to S3.

 Users can search for logs in Amazon Elasticsearch Service using Kibana front-end UI application.
 Amazon Elasticsearch is a fully managed service which provides a rich set of features such as Dashboards, Alerts, SQL query support and much more which can be used based on workload specific requirements.

-Amazon Athena supports SQL queries against log data stored in Amazon S3.
-Best practices related to partitioning of log data in the S3 storage with a suitable file storage format can help reduce the costs of querying the data from Athena.

 Logs are stored in Amazon S3 to support cold data log analysis requirements.
-The log files can be stored in read-optimized file formats for faster query capabilities.
 AWS Glue catalog will store the metadata information associated with the log files to be made available to the user for ad-hoc analysis.

+Amazon Athena supports SQL queries against log data stored in Amazon S3.

 ![ELKK Architecture](elkk_architecture.png)

 -----
 ## Prerequisites <a name="prereqisites"></a>

-The follow tools are required to deploy this Amazon Managed ELKK stack.
+The following tools are required to deploy this Amazon Managed ELKK stack.

 AWS CDK - https://docs.aws.amazon.com/cdk/index.html
 AWS CLI - https://aws.amazon.com/cli/